mahsavahidinasab/Pokedex-AI/docs/PRODUCT.md

 - Each favorite can be opened for more details.
 - An empty collection has a friendly, informative empty state.
 - The page is unavailable to signed-out visitors except through signing in.
--  a Favorite model (userId, pokemonId, pokemonName, sprite),
-- POST /pokemon/:name/favorite and
-- GET /favorites (both behind ensureAuthenticated),
-- and a way to un-favorite.

 ### Navigation and feedback